FH-Inway/d365fo.tools.wikirepo/Tutorial-First-Time-Install-Non-Administrator.md

 ﻿# **Learn how to install d365fo.tools**

 This tutorial will show you how to install the d365fo.tools on a machine where you **don't** have administrator access / privileges.

-If you are able to logon to the machine as an administrator, you should be using the [Install as a Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-First-Time-Install-Administrator) tutorial instead.
+If you are able to logon to the machine as an administrator, you should be using the [Install as an Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-First-Time-Install-Administrator) tutorial instead.

 ## **Prerequisites**
 * Machine with D365FO installed